 - -Synchronous interaction with the player This option applies to the Microsoft Media Foundation based player only (the default player for .mp4 and .wmv files).
 In this Foundation operations like "start", "stop", "jump to" etc. are performed asynchronously by default.
 If strange jumps or other quirks are experienced while using the player, the synchronous mode can be tried (it is still experimental).
 Changing this option requires the file to be closed and opened again to take effect..

 - -Native Windows Media Player (WMP)

 - -QuickTime for Java

-- -Java Media Framework
+-Java Media Framework

-· Preferences
+Preferences

 - Selecting the optionAutomatic check for updates will enable the automatic checking for new updates feature, which will constantly check for updates once a month and intimates you if any updates were available. - Number of backup files: set the amount of backup files ELAN should create when automatic backup is active. - Checking the option Save transcriptions as old EAF 2.7 format will allow you to save your projects in the old version of eaf and ensure compatibility with older versions of ELAN.
-Multi-lingual CVs will not be saved with your project. - Click on Browse... to browse to and select the directory where ELAN should look for preference files by default.
+Multi-lingual CVs will not be saved with your project. - It is possible to specify an alternative directory where preferences files should be stored.
+Click Browse... and select the preferred directory for ELAN preferences files. - Tier Set: - -Work with tier sets